-He honestly did not remember discussing a picnic with her, although he certainly felt remorseful that he had been called in to work.
+He honestly did not remember discussing a picnic with her, although he certainly felt remorseful that he had been called into work.
 He’d like nothing better than to spend the afternoon with her.
-It was definitely preferable to having to go in to Chambers for the better part of the day.
+It was certainly preferable to having to go into Chambers for the better part of the day.

 “No. I’d rather not see you tonight.
-I’m very angry at this moment.
+I’m furious at this moment.
 I’m sure we’ll talk soon.
-Have a nice day Mark.”
+Have a nice day, Mark.”
 She then shut the door on him and listened to his departing footsteps on the stairs.